Maximal Computing #

 Understanding Cloud emissions #

-It also makes a big difference where you train your model.
+It also makes a big difference where (and when) you train and deploy your model.
 Climatiq offers a series of introductory articles to Cloud emissions:

 Datacentre sustainability is strongly influenced by location, and the local availability of green electricity.
 Electricity Maps is an open source visualization project to help understand the climate impacts of energy use.